-During this game jam, I created a game called Chapter 1.
+During this game jam, I created a game called The Adventures of Sir Kanon Chapter 1 with a small team.
 It’s an adventure game you can find here:

 - Voice acting by a lot of folks around the world